-- Grief can be painful.
-When you are grieving, you may feel a range of emotions such as sadness, shock, anger and distress.
+- Grief can be very painful.
+You may feel a range of emotions such as sadness, shock, anger and distress.

-- You may find it helps to talk to someone, or to express how you are feeling in some other way.
+- It helps to talk to a friend or a professional, or express how you are feeling in some other way.

 What causes grief?

-- Locations – through changing schools, moving houses or cities.
+- a location – through changing schools, moving houses, cities or countries

-- Your sense of place – from losing your spot in a sports team or being made redundant in your job, or because you feel that you yourself have changed.
+- your sense of place – from losing your spot in a sports team or being made redundant in your job

 What does grief feel like?

-Grief is our body’s natural reaction to sadness and loss.
-Everyone experiences grief differently, but common feelings include:
+Everyone experiences grief differently, but common feelings include the following:

 - Shock/disbelief: You might feel in denial, as if you’ve woken from a nightmare.
 You may feel jaded, disoriented, emotionless or vacant.
-Reality may take a while to come to terms with.
+It may take a while to come to terms with reality.
 Sometimes an event can be so terrible you won’t want to accept it as reality.

-- Sadness/wanting to cry: This can help to release emotions when you experience them, rather than suppressing them.
+- Sadness/wanting to cry: Crying can help to release sadness, and it’s better to do this than suppressing your feelings.
 After crying you tend to feel clearer and relieved.

 - Yearning: There is a space in your life where that thing or person used to be.
 You know that you can’t have things how they were again, but you dream about it, discuss with friends and family and think about it very often.

-There is no ‘correct way' to deal with grief.
-We all grieve differently and in our own time.
-There are many ways to deal with grief in your life:
+There is no correct way to deal with grief.
+Everyone grieves differently and in your own time.
+Here are some things that help:

-- Chat with somebody you trust about how you feel – friends, family, minister, school counsellor, phone helpline such as Whatsup, Youthline or Lifeline.
-Talking won’t change things, but it can feel good to vent and get things off your chest.
+- Talk to somebody you trust about how you feel – friends, family, minister, school counsellor, phone helpline such as 1737, Youthlineor Lifeline.
+Talking won’t change what has happened, but it can change how you cope with it.

-- Draw or write out your mood.
-You may want to do this a few times because your feelings will come and go.
+- Draw or write out your feelings.
+It can help to do this regularly to help you process your thoughts and feelings as they come and go.
 Time for reflection is appropriate.